discus-sions/TownOfHost-TheOtherRoles/README.md

 ### SabotageMaster

-Create and idea by 空き瓶/EmptyBottle<br>
+Idea and created by 空き瓶/EmptyBottle<br>

 Team : Crewmates<br>
 Basis : Crewmate<br>

 The SabotageMasters can fix sabotage faster.<br>
-they can fix both of Comms in MIRA HQ, Reactor and O2 by fixing either.<br>
+They can fix both of Comms in MIRA HQ, Reactor and O2 by fixing either.<br>
 Lights can be fixed by touching a single lever.<br>
 Opening a door in Polus or The Airship will open all the linked doors.<br>